b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ![Boxplot of body mass of three mice species. a - difference vs. spA (p < 0.05), b - difference vs. spB (p < 0.05).](./images/ch05ex5boxplot.png){#fig:ch05ex5boxplot}

-In the graph above a middle horizontal line in a box is [the median](https://en.wikipedia.org/wiki/Median), a box depicts [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) (IQR), the whiskers length is equal to 1.5 * IQR (or the maximum and minimum if they are smaller
+In the graph a middle horizontal line in a box is [the median](https://en.wikipedia.org/wiki/Median), a box depicts [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) (IQR), the whiskers length is equal to 1.5 * IQR (or the maximum and minimum if they are smaller